DudhaneShrey86/chatter-box/README.md

 2. On the top-right options menu select "Add to Homescreen"
 3. This will install the app right onto your homescreen.
 4. Open it and start using it!

+###Using the MEME button
+1. Type in some context of the meme
+2. Click on the button, it will show top 20 results from google
+3. Click on the images to send it